aristechmarvel/n8n-ai-pitch-screening/README.md

-# PitchGate

-**AI-assisted pitch screening for an early-stage investor, built with n8n, Google Gemini, Google Sheets, and Gmail.**
+*AI-assisted pitch screening for an early-stage investor, built with n8n, Google Gemini, Google Sheets, and Gmail.*

 Founders submit a pitch through a public form.
 PitchGate acknowledges them, scores the pitch against the investor's thesis, replies to the founder, alerts the CEO about exceptional pitches, and delivers a ranked morning digest of the best ones.